How to Care for and Maintain Your Guitar

 There are two basic levels to maintenance.
 The first level is changing the guitar strings.
 The second level is a full tune-up of the instrument.

-Over time, strings lose their fresh tone and playability because of factors like moisture, sweat, and exposure to air.
+Over time, strings lose their fresh tone and playability because of moisture, sweat, and exposure to air.
 They start to feel rusty and less pliable.

 In the beginning, I recommend taking your guitar to the shop for a string change.
 Although you can learn the skill of changing guitar strings with some guidance, it’s best to let professionals do it in the beginning!